digitalocean/marketplace-kubernetes/docs/LISTING-README-TEMPLATE.md

 https://cloud.digitalocean.com/kubernetes/clusters/

 #### Quick Start
-If you just want to give this stack a quick spin without `doctl` give the following a try.
+If you just want to give this app a quick spin without `doctl` give the following a try.

 Assuming you have done the following:
 1. Created a cluster in the DigitalOcean control panel (https://cloud.digitalocean.com/kubernetes/clusters/).